3024.2 How to Use “Hold” Business Purposes in Expense Reports and Identify Reports on Hold via Reporting

 I. Procedure statement

-The University of Wisconsin-Madison can accept payment card payments from customers to pay for goods and services.
-A payment card device, such as an EMV chip or swipe machine, is a method of processing these payments in-person, over-the-phone, or via fax communication.
+The University of Wisconsin–Madison can accept payment cards from customers to pay for goods and services.
+An Internet storefront is a method of accepting e-commerce payment transactions via a website.

 II.
 Who is affected by this procedure

-This procedure applies to all UW-Madison departments that accept payment cards via a payment card device.
+This procedure applies to all UW–Madison departments that accept payment cards online.
 This procedure should be understood by all Divisional Business Representatives (DBRs), Site Managers, and Operators of the merchant accounts.

 III.
 Procedure